Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Discussion Quality Evaluation

 \subsection{Emotion and Behavior}

 \paragraph{Empathy}

-Empathy fosters constructive discussions and is commonly measured as Perceived Empathy \cite{concannon2023interactional}.
-Approaches range from coding schemes to linguistic markers \cite{MACAGNO2022116}.
-Evaluations of \acp{LLM} in empathy detection tasks show that empathy understanding is challenging for \acp{LLM} \cite{ziems2024can,xu-jiang-2024-multi}.
+Empathy is the ability to understand other perspectives and emotions and respond correspondingly \cite{Lipman_2003,xu-jiang-2024-multi}.
+Facilitators desire to foster empathy in online discussions, since it encourages prosocial behavior and boosts engagement \cite{xu-jiang-2024-multi,Concannon2024,Lambert2024}.
+To do so, they encourage users to share personal stories and experiences \cite{schroeder-etal-2024-fora}.
+Various coding schemes \cite{MACAGNO2022116}, psychological indicators (e.g., the emotion-laden words of \citealp{furniturewala-jaidka-2024-empaths}), and dimensions (e.g., perceived engagement such as in \citealp{xu-jiang-2024-multi}) have been used to detect both expressed and perceived empathetic traits.

-\paragraph{Toxicity} Toxicity in online discussions refers to harmful or disrespectful language that hinders productive discourse \cite{avalle2024persistent}.
-Identifying toxicity is vital to maintain constructive communication. \acp{LLM} have been proven to be adept at identifying toxicity \cite{ziems2024can}.
+\paragraph{Toxicity} Toxicity in online discussions refers to harmful or disrespectful language that hinders productive discourse and can derail meaningful discussions \cite{avalle2024persistent}.
+Facilitation is key to maintaining healthy communication, requiring both early detection of toxicity and (in the case of more active facilitation) proactive de-escalation strategies, such as conversation redirection or positive engagement (\S\ref{sec:intervention_strategies}).
+In the case of conventional moderation that only aims to flag or remove toxic content, debate persists over what content warrants removal \cite{WARNER2025103468, habibi2024contentmoderatorsdilemmaremoval,PRADEL_ZILINSKY_KOSMIDIS_THEOCHARIS_2024}.

-\paragraph{Sentiment} Sentiment analysis gauges the emotional tone of discussions, which influences the quality of interactions \cite{de-kock-vlachos-2021-beg}.
-It helps identify whether discussions are positive, negative, or neutral.
-GPT-4 has successfully been utilized as a sentiment annotator \cite{zhou-etal-2024-llm-feature}. \citet{ziems2024can} also evaluated \acp{LLM} in figurative language identification, including sarcasm, revealing moderate performance and occasional misclassification.
+\paragraph{Sentiment} Sentiment analysis helps identify whether discussions are positive, negative, or neutral.
+In the context of facilitation, sentiment analysis gauges the tone of discussions, which influences the quality of interactions \cite{de-kock-vlachos-2021-beg}.
+Positive sentiment contributions in online discussion forums usually signal prosocial behavior and hence are highly encouraged by facilitators \cite{Lambert2024}, while negative sentiments among discussants contribute to conversation toxicity \cite{avalle2024persistent}.

-\paragraph{Controversy} Controversy arises from divergent viewpoints, leading to polarized exchanges.
-The spread of political leanings among discussion participants of controversial topics and sentiment distribution analysis are common approaches to measure it \cite{avalle2024persistent}. \citet{ziems2024can} evaluated GPT-4 in political ideology identification, showing moderate predictive performance.
+\paragraph{Controversy} Controversy arises from divergent viewpoints, leading to polarized exchanges that can escalate to toxicity and derail online discussions \cite{avalle2024persistent}.
+Controversial comments have been shown to contribute to a decline in positive emotions and a sustained rise in anger \cite{hessel-lee-2019-somethings,chen-etal-2025-whow}.
+The spread of political leanings among discussants and sentiment distribution analysis are common approaches to measure controversy \cite{avalle2024persistent}.